-On the 2nd of September, 2016, Sölvi Fannar arrived in Kyrgyzstan, in the heart of Central Asia for the Second World Nomad Games.
-This year athletes from 62 countries came together in Cholpon-Ata to compete in 26 different sports.
+On the 2nd of September Solvi Fannar arrived in Kyrgyzstan, in the heart of Central Asia, for the Second World Nomad Games.
+This year athletes from 62 countries in the world came together in Cholpon-Ata, Kyrgyzstan to compete in 26 different sports.

-Sölvi suggested using hashtags #GameofThrones or #TheRealGameofThrones to promote the World Nomad Games on social media, adding that “the Nomad Games are a big part of the world of Game of Thrones”.
+Solvi suggested to use hashtags #GameofThrones or #TheRealGameofThrones to promote World Nomad Games in social media, saying that, “the Nomad Games are a big part of the Game of Thrones”.

 After attending II WNG, Sölvi Fannar visited Bishkek, the capital of Kyrgyzstan.
 He conducted several public lectures and a charity event for children with cancer about acting, cinema production and cinematography.

-On September 6th, the Eurasian Creative Guild (London) in collaboration with Art Studio Muse (Bishkek) organized a Q&A session in Sierra Coffee, where Sölvi Fannar talked about his life philosophy, career experience and artistic path.
-Filmmakers, PR specialists, artists and students attended the meeting.
+On September 6th, the Eurasian Creative Guild (London) in collaboration with Art Studio “Muse” (Bishkek) organized a Q&A session in Sierra Coffee, where Solvi Fannar talked about his life’s philosophy, career experience, and artistic path.
+Filmmakers, PR specialists, artists, and students attended the meeting.

-On September 8th, the Bishkek School of Public Relations together with Promo Tank Research Institute (Bishkek), Art Studio Muse (Bishkek) and the Eurasian Creative Guild (London) organized a charity event and invited Sölvi Fannar to talk about PR in cinema.
-With the common effort of those who attended the meeting, a total of 5100 som (approx.75 USD) was gathered to buy equipment – a linear accelerator (LINAC) – for children with cancer.
+On September 8th Bishkek School of Public Relations together with Promo Tank Research Institute (Bishkek), Art Studio “Muse” (Bishkek) and Eurasian Creative Guild (London) organized a charity event and invited Sölvi Fannar to talk about PR in cinema.
+With the common effort of people who came to the meeting a total sum of 5100 soms (approx.75 USD) was gathered to buy expensive equipment – the linear accelerator (LINAC) – for children with cancer.